nearform/playwright-firebase/README.md

 ### Firebase environment variables

-To set up this plugin you will need three environment variables in order to authenticate with Firebase.
+To set up this plugin you will need three sensitive environment variables in order to authenticate with Firebase.
 These are:

 1. [Firebase Service Account](https://firebase.google.com/docs/app-distribution/authenticate-service-account)
 2. [Firebase User ID](https://firebase.google.com/docs/auth/web/manage-users)